 Lena Paulsen ’14 is pursuing an MA in Japanese Studies at Heidelberg University in Germany.

-Grace Sullivan ’14 is studying at George Washington Law School
+Grace Sullivan ’14 is a 2020 JD Candidate at The George Washington University Law School

 Jiajun Liang ’13 is at UCLA in the PhD program in Japanese Literature

 Louis Hendrix ’13 is in the Master’s Program in Linquistics at Radboud Universiteit in the Netherlands.

 Todd Skauge ’13 is a 2020 JD Candidate at the University of Iowa Law School

 Sam Frost ’13 received a FLAS fellowship to study in China and is now in the MA program of East Asian Studies at Georgetown

 Alex Vega-Byrne and Tiffany Lee ’13 are working in Japan with the JET program.

 Devon Kristiansen ’12 is in the MA program at the University of Minnesota and has been offered a summer research project in Beijing, gathering Chinese census data.

 Evan Coles-Harris ’10 is a graduate student in linguistics at the University of Colorado Boulder.